SleepingWhale/Link-buncher/README.md

 # Link-buncher
 Bookmark which allows to open multiple links at once.*

-installation: create new bookmark, copy and paste this code into bookmark link field.
+installation: create new bookmark, copy and paste code from bookmark.js into bookmark link field.

 using: